-All common stock repurchases under the 2019 Repurchase Program and 2021 Repurchase Program were made in openmarket transactions.
+All common stock repurchases under the 2019 Repurchase Program and 2021 Repurchase Program were made in open-market transactions.
 We record share repurchases upon trade date as opposed to the settlement date when cash is disbursed.
 We record a liability for repurchases that have not yet been settled as of period end.
 There were 13,866 unsettled shares (approximately \$1 million) as of December 31, 2023.
-There were 223,548 unsettled shares (approximately \$7 million) as of December 31, 2022.
-There were no unsettled shares as of December 31, 2021.
+There were 223,548 unsettled shares (approximately \$7 million) as of December 31, 2021.